Wherever you are,

 A useful summary of the Bassett Lowke story from earliest days through to the Corgi and Hornby eras, with illustrations, appears on the TCA Western Division web site.

-There is an inyteresting article by Alex Procyk concerning the relationship between Bassett_lowke and Boucher, not to metion Kennions, Henry Greenly and Curly Lawrence aka LBSC.
+There is an inyteresting article by Alex Procyk concerning the relationship between Bassett_lowke and Boucher, not to mention Kennions, Henry Greenly and Curly Lawrence aka LBSC.
 Very briefly, the article discusses a Henry Greenly designed live steam Gauge 1 American Pacific loco manufactured in Great Britain by Bassett-Lowke, with an additional version for the Canadian market, together with modified examples offered in the USA by Boucher.
 The British model is illustrated in Bassett-Lowke catalogues published during the 1920s, and versions are known, as modified by Curly Lawrence, his drawings and casting being available through Kennions of Hertford.

 Return to O Gauge